-Street Name 3.4.1
+3.4.1 Street Name

-- 1. Signs and typefaces are kept simple to augment readability for users. - Contrast of colors is especially important to the functionality and legibility of street name signage.
+- 1. Signs and typefaces are kept simple to augment readability for users. - 2.
+Contrast of colors is especially important to the functionality and legibility of street name signage.

-Parking Identity & Regulation 3.4.2
+3.4.2 Parking Identity & Regulation

-- 1. Signage is strategically placed to guide visitors toward their preferred destination. - Highly legible lettering is used to ensure clear and concise direction for vehicular traffic.
-Typefaces are made simple to ensure user readability. - Incorporate real time Vehicle Management Signage (VMS) into parking facility identity and into associated, off-site wayfinding elements.
+- 1. Signage is strategically placed to guide visitors toward their preferred destination. - 2.
+Highly legible lettering is used to ensure clear and concise direction for vehicular traffic.
+Typefaces are made simple to ensure user readability. - 3.
+Incorporate real time Vehicle Management Signage (VMS) into parking facility identity and into associated, off-site wayfinding elements.
+The Parking Vehicle Management Signage will guide drivers to parking garage locations using digital "available parking spaces" indicators and will be supplemented inside the garages with "green light / red light" systems that locate open parking stalls.

-3.5 DIRECTIONAL / WAYFINDING TYPOLOGY
+3.5 DIRECTIONAL / WAYFINDING STANDARDS & TYPOLOGY